smhanov/zwibbler-service/README.md

     CertFile=
     KeyFile=

 Change CertFile and KeyFile to be the path to your SSL certificate information on the system.
+CertFile is your certificate, and KeyFile is your private key.

 Next, restart the service using